 ArcGIS Web Adaptor is fundamentally a web application that forwards requests from your web server to your ArcGIS Server.
 ArcGIS Web Adaptor keeps track of which machines have been added and removed from your site and forwards traffic to them appropriately.
-Using ArcGIS Web Adaptor allows you to set your own name and port for your site, instead of using the default port 6080 and the default site name arcgis.
+Using ArcGIS Web Adaptor allows you to set your own name for your site, instead of using the default site name arcgis.
 ArcGIS Web Adaptor also allows you to leverage the native capabilities of your web server for security, and can block outside connections to ArcGIS Server Manager and the ArcGIS Server Administrator Directory.

 When a web service request is received, ArcGIS Web Adaptor forwards the request to one of the ArcGIS Server machines.
 If ArcGIS Web Adaptor determines a ArcGIS Server machine is unavailable, it stops forwarding requests to that server.

 The Web Adaptor is not the only way to configure a web gateway, or entry point, to your site.
 Other web gateway technologies can include physical HTTP load balancer and network router devices, or third-party software designed for load balancing purposes.
 In the Amazon EC2 environment, the Amazon Elastic Load Balancer (ELB) can act as a web gateway.
 If you already have existing technology in your organization that plays the role of a web gateway, it can be adapted to work with ArcGIS Server under most circumstances.